Animal daily mobility patterns analysis using resting event networks: Methods

 In this work, we decided to focus on the temporal proximity to build the topological structure of the networks and on the spatial proximity to define the intensity of interactions between events.
 More specifically, a link is created between two events $e \neq e'$ if $\delta_t(e,e')>0$ and the weight of a link between them is equal to $\delta_s(e,e')$.
-It is worth noting that with this definition there is no link between events occurring the same day.
+The creation of a link thus implies that two events share at least one time period.
+Since two events occurring at the same day do not overlap in time, it therefore follows that there is no link between events occurring at the same day.
+This is an important characteristic of the resting event networks that we propose in this study.
 At the end of the process, we obtain one weighted undirected spatio-temporal resting event network per fish.